Dupchuwangmo7/02230282_WEB101_PA1-/README.md

 - CSS
 - JavaScript
 - PokeAPI (https://pokeapi.co/) for Pokémon data
-- Local Storage for storing favorite Pokémon

 ## Files

 ### index.html

 The main HTML file that contains the Pokedex interface.
 It includes the search functionality, displays Pokémon details, and allows users to add Pokémon to their favorites list.

-### favlist.html

-A separate HTML file that displays the list of favorite Pokémon.
-It includes the Pokémon's image along with its name and provides a button to navigate back to the main Pokedex page.

 ### style.css